firefly-iii/docs/docs/advanced/rules.rst

 Rules are divided over rule groups.
 Each rule group has rules in a specific order.
 You can set rule groups to stop processing other rule (groups).

+Rules can be set to be "strict" or not.
+If a rule is set to be strict, EACH trigger must match.
+If a rule is not scrict, ANY trigger must match.

 Triggers
 --------